Collection Page

 principle of HELIO is the separation of content from style, there is a good

-.
+reason for the name Collection page.
 In future versions, HELIO will support

 more options to turn lists into other things.